X

 Answers are locked.
 Please click here to buy them.

-1.3) There are several short lengths of IV-type tubing protruding from a patient's chest.
-This is most likely a:
+1.3) A patient has several short lengths of IV-type tubing protruding from his chest.
+Which device is this most likely to be?

 Answers are locked.
 Please click here to buy them.

-1.4) A patient has an IV in his left wrist and a cast on his right arm.
+1.4) A phlebotomist needs to take a blood sample from a patient with an IV in his left wrist and a cast on his right arm.
 Which site should be used to obtain a blood sample?

 1. A vein in the left hand